redis/docs/content/develop/interact/search-and-query/indexing/_index.md

 {{% /alert %}}

 ## Index missing or empty values
-You can search for properties that do not exist in a given document (missing) with the INDEXMISSING option for FT.CREATE in conjunction with the ISMISSING function.
-You can search for properities that exist but have no value (empty) by using INDEXEMPTY option with FT.CREATE.
-Both query types require dialect 2.
+You can search for missing properties, that is, properties that do not exist in a given document, using the `INDEXMISSING` option to `FT.CREATE` in conjunction with the `ISMISSING` query function with `FT.SEARCH`.
+You can search for existing properties with no value (i.e., empty) using the `INDEXEMPTY` option with `FT.CREATE`.
+Both query types require DIALECT 2.
 Examples below:

 ```
 JSON.SET key:1 $ '{"propA": "foo"}'